elucian/bee/syntax/overview.md

 * Explicit conversion is using pipeline operator: "->"
 * This is unsafe operation.
 A range check is recommended before conversion.
 * Data precision may suffer.
 Some decimals may be lost.
-* If data do not fit in the new type overflow exception is raised.
+* If data do not fit in the new type, the overflow exception is raised.

 **example:**
 ```